porteconj/research_report/content/sidebar.md

 title: Portuguese Economy Research Report
 blogInfo: 'This forum is dedicated to research on the Portuguese Economy.
-All scientific research on the Portuguese economy is welcome, namely research produced in the context of Master’s dissertations, PhD thesis, or that circulates as working papers, as well as published work (articles, chapters, and books). '
+All scientific research on the Portuguese economy is welcome, namely research produced in the context of Master’s dissertations, PhD theses, or that circulates as working papers, as well as published work (articles, chapters, and books). '
 sidebarLinks:
 - title: Send your contribution